Higher Learning: Navigating Sex and Relationships in College

 Even on a campus where the survivors resources are sound and well trained, there is often a problematic legal issue.
 If you are sexually assaulted and end up bringing charges against the university for not handling your report well (mistreating you, protecting the perpetrators, and so forth), if you are in the U.S. they can legally demand to view your student health records.
 That includes any records from any mental health resources you used on campus (which is something that many sexual assault survivors utilize in the aftermath of the assault).
 In other words, your health records are not considered confidential under this instance.
 There have been movements by some states to try and close the legal loopholes that allow colleges to do this, but it remains to be seen what the results of that legislation actually look like in practice

 That given, though I wish I could, I can't in good faith say that going to campus resources is always your best first move.
 You will, of course, have a better sense of the resources and their reliability than I will, and if you think they'll help, then please utilize them.
 But given the general patterns, your best option may be a resource off-campus.
 Many areas with a nearby college will have community sexual assault services that intend to serve the student population.
-There are also a growing number of informal support networks for survivors online, even on places like Tumblr (Self-Care After Rape and We Believe You are good starting places).
+There are also a growing number of informal support networks for survivors online, even on places like Tumblr (We Believe You is a good starting place).
 People can share resources, experiences, and recovery tools with each other, and if you're struggling to find on the ground places to be supported, those networks can be invaluable.

 In the end, finding your way in college involves research, experimentation, and a few missteps here or there.
 My hope is that this guide works as a jumping off point and a cheat sheet, and that if you want to learn more you'll dig into the resources listed below.
 Because the more knowledge you have, the less overwhelmed you'll be, and the more time and energy you'll be able to devote to exploring this new and exciting part of you life.